diodechain/website/index.md

   class: box--testimonials
   title: What teams are saying
   quotes:
+  - quote: Diode is sweet, this is an amazing technology and product.
+    author: Erich, CEO Compendium
-  - quote: I like very much the approach you are following at diode.io and am migrating to diode to have full remote control via ssh.
+  - quote: I like very much the approach you are following at **diode.io** and am migrating to diode to have full remote control via ssh.
     author: Ettoire, Modosmart
   - quote: Diode's response to my support requests makes me know they really care about all of their customers.
     author: Krista, RPG